NexTash/mail/README.md

 ### Sending and Receiving Emails

-Frappe Mail simplifies the process of sending and receiving emails through its seamless integration with the Mail Agent (Stalwart Mail Server).
+NexTash mail simplifies the process of sending and receiving emails through its seamless integration with the Mail Agent (Stalwart Mail Server).
 Here's how it works:

 #### Sending Emails:

-- To send an email, Frappe Mail connects to the SMTP server through the configured Mail Agent.
+- To send an email, NexTash mail connects to the SMTP server through the configured Mail Agent.
-- When a user sends an email, Frappe Mail retrieves an available connection from the SMTP pool.
+- When a user sends an email, NexTash mail retrieves an available connection from the SMTP pool.
 If no connection is available, a new one is created.
 - The email is then processed, and if necessary, additional operations such as DKIM signing are performed before sending the email through the Mail Agent to the recipient's mail server.

 #### Receiving Emails:

-- Frappe Mail also manages the IMAP connection for receiving emails.
+- NexTash mail also manages the IMAP connection for receiving emails.
 It connects to the configured IMAP server and periodically checks for new emails.
 - Once an email is received, it is stored in the user's inbox/spam folder based on the email's classification.
 - Users can access their received emails through the app’s inbox interface, and emails can be organized into folders or marked with labels as needed.

 ### Queue Management

-Frappe Mail uses a queueing system to manage the sending and receiving of emails efficiently.
+NexTash mail uses a queueing system to manage the sending and receiving of emails efficiently.
 This ensures that email traffic is processed in a timely manner without overloading the system.

 #### Email Queue for Outbound Emails: